 During the first three days we support clients with clothes, food, accessing vital records, enrollment in public benefits, visits with parole/probation, and healthcare (through the FIT Clinic).

-We are currently working on expanding our transitional housing services to two houses with around fifteen available beds.
+We recently built our second transitional house, The Ben Smith Welcome Home Center.
+Along with our first transitional house, we have 15 available beds for clients coming home.
 Even if we are not able to house someone, we are able to provide ongoing case management, peer-mentorship, reentry legal services, and support with small business development.

 In September of 2014 the co-founders of The First 72+ converted an old bail bonds office into a free transitional house for formerly incarcerated men.
 Residents in our transitional housing program are able to live rent-free for up to 90 days, while receiving access to supportive wrap around services designed to help them achieve independence and self-sustainability.